 Pryimak Kateryna ('Zoia')

-Deputy Chairman of the NGO ‘Women’s Veteran Movement’.
+Deputy Chairman of the NGO ‘Ukrainian Women Veteran Movement’.

 A culturologist by training.
 Before the war she had worked at the center of contemporary art.
-In 2014, she joined the ranks of the Volunteer Ukrainian Corps, m / s ‘Hospitallers’, in which she had been working as paramedics as the part of the evacuation brigade for 11 months (Pisky, Butivka Mine).
+In 2014, she joined the ranks of the Volunteer Ukrainian Corps, m/s ‘Hospitallers’, in which she had been working as a paramedic as part of the evacuation brigade for 11 months (Pisky, Butivka Mine).

 She is the laureate of the ‘Euromaidan-SOS’ prize.